uwspstar/FullStack/Linq/readme.md

 - the query variable contains our query information ```NOT the query result```
 - ```the result is not return from declare query variable```
 - ```the result comes from when we excute query```
+- As a rule when you write LINQ queries, we recommend that you use query syntax whenever possible and method syntax whenever necessary.
+There is no semantic or performance difference between the two different forms.
+Query expressions are often more readable than equivalent expressions written in method syntax
 ### LINQ provider is a component between the LINQ query and the actual data source
 ```
 // LINQ query using Lambda Expressions.